Particular/docs.particular.net/servicecontrol/upgrades/new-persistence.md

 ## How to determine which persistence format is used

-Any audit instance that was created using ServiceControl version 4.25 and below is using the old instance format.
+Audit instances created using ServiceControl version 4.25 and below use the old instance format.
 Even if this instance is upgraded to a newer version, it will continue to use the old format.

 The persistence format of an instance can be verified using ServiceControl Management or the `Get-ServiceControlAuditInstances` powershell cmdlet after installing ServiceControl 4.26 or above.

 If the value is `RavenDB 5` then the instance is using the new persistence format and does not require upgrading.

-If the value is `RavenDB 3.5` then the instance is using the old persistence format and should follw the [instructions above](#how-to-switch-to-the-new-persistence-format) to migrate to the new prsistence format.
+If the value is `RavenDB 3.5` then the instance is using the old persistence format and should follow the [instructions above](#how-to-switch-to-the-new-persistence-format) to migrate to the new persistence format.